GeneralA6/menu-handler/README.md

 # menu-handler

 ## Description

-  Menu Handler is a library to handle the dirty javascript work of developing menus, dropdowns, popups. <br>
+Menu Handler is a library to handle the dirty javascript work of developing menus, dropdowns, popups.
 All you have to care about is HTML and CSS.

+es6, no dependencies.
-  // TODO: not dependencies, vanilla javascript, explorer not supported.
+*internet explorer not supported.*

 library functionality:

  - open
  - close